Trade-in & negative equity calculator

 What is negative equity?

 Negative equity ("underwater" or "upside-down") happens when you owe more on your current car loan than the car is worth.
-If you owe $22,000 but the dealer offers $17,000 trade-in, you have $5,000 negative equity.
-That $5,000 doesn't disappear — it gets rolled into your new loan, making your monthly payment higher and increasing total interest paid.
+If you owe $22,000 but the dealer offers $17,000 trade-in, you have $5,000 of negative equity.
+That $5,000 doesn't disappear when you sign new paperwork — it gets rolled into your new loan, raising the amount you finance, your monthly payment, and the total interest you'll pay before the car is yours free and clear.

 Sales tax credit on trade-in (varies by state)

-States that do NOT allow trade-in tax credit (you pay sales tax on the full new car price): California, DC, Hawaii, Kentucky, Maryland, Michigan, Montana, Virginia.
-In these states, trading in offers no tax savings — only the price-reduction benefit applies.
+States that do NOT allow a trade-in tax credit (you pay sales tax on the full new car price): California, DC, Hawaii, Kentucky, Maryland, Michigan, Montana, and Virginia.
+In these states trading in offers no tax savings — only the convenience and the price-reduction benefit apply.
+If you live in one of them, selling the old car privately for more than the dealer's trade-in offer can come out ahead even after the hassle, because you aren't giving up a tax break by doing so.
+Run both scenarios with the toggle set to "No" to see the gap.

 Rolling negative equity is risky

-Rolling $5,000 of negative equity into a 72-month loan at 7.5% APR costs an additional $1,170 in interest over the loan life.
-You're also starting day one already underwater on the new car — a fender-bender total loss in year 1 means GAP insurance is the only thing standing between you and an out-of-pocket payoff.
-GAP insurance is essentially mandatory if you're rolling negative equity.
+Rolling $5,000 of negative equity into a 72-month loan at 7.5% APR adds about $1,224 in interest over the life of the loan — the same figure the calculator above returns when you amortize that $5,000 on its own.
+You're also starting day one already underwater on the new car.
+A fender-bender total loss in year one means GAP insurance is the only thing standing between you and an out-of-pocket payoff for a car you no longer have.
+GAP insurance is close to mandatory if you roll negative equity into a new loan.

 For context on whether to refinance the existing loan first instead, use our auto loan refinance calculator.
 For the new loan math without trade-in complications, use the auto loan calculator.
 For full purchase cost including registration and title, see dealer vs private-party purchase guide and sales tax on used car.